 The complex nature of Mercy Ships projects and programs demand a wide range of skills.
-For a list of positions that are generally available and the minimum commitment for each, please see the chart below:
+For a current list of positions available, please click here.

 How long can I serve?

-Mercy Ships provides opportunities to serve either as a short-term (two weeks to two years) or long-term (minimum two years); however, preference is given to those who can serve 4 weeks or longer for most positions.
-Those wishing to serve for more than nine months must first successfully complete On Boarding Program (Foundations of Mercy Ships & Gateway).
+Mercy Ships provides opportunities to serve for various lengths of time, both in a shorter-term or longer-term capacities.
+Those wishing to serve for more than one field service must first successfully complete On Boarding Program (Foundations of Mercy Ships & Gateway).
 All positions have both minimum and

 Please note: A married person applying to serve without their spouse will only be accepted for a maximum of three (3) months.